Demagaa/mynotes/README.md

 `docker compose up`

 Alternatively you can run .sql script located in db-docker/init folder and configure DB on your local server.
-Connectivity setting can be adjusted application.properties file (localhost:3308 and root account used by default).
+Connectivity setting can be adjusted in application.properties file (localhost:3308 and root account used by default).

 ## Project status
 Improving stage